 One idea that had been suggested was making Jerusalem an open, international city.
 This was a reasonable concept, but one that was opposed by most who still apparently believed their side would eventually win.
 History is not on the side of that perspective.
 No one ever completely eliminates their rivals.
 The Nazi’s killed over 6 million Jews in World War II and still the Jewish people came back stronger than ever.

 On another front, the G7 members agreed on a global minimum corporate tax rate of 15%.
 That meant the big multinational corporations would at least pay 15% on their profits.
 This agreement was intended to stop corporations from moving money around the world to avoid paying nation state taxes.

 This story hit me strangely.
 The pattern globally was to protect big corporations and let them do whatever they wanted.
 This seemed to be opposite of that.
-On closer inspection however, there were enough exceptions for low corporate tax countries like Ireland where US corporations did a lot of business to question the real overall impact in spite of how it sounded.
+On closer inspection however, there were enough exceptions for counties that offered low corporate tax rates like Ireland.
+US corporations did a lot of business there which begged the question what the real overall impact would be of this global corporate tax.
 The battle of the have’s and the have nots continued.

 The Long Arm of the Law

 Matt was scheduled to serve his 10 day sentence in the Arvada jail for his December transgression.
 He seemed relaxed about it until he arrived at the jail and experienced a rude wake up call.
 For openers, he was left in limbo in a bleak waiting room for an entire day before he was assigned to his cell.
 Jennifer and his girlfriend try to provide a friendly voice, but the reality of the jail system triggered Matt’s anxiety issues.